-Contrary to popular opinion, Micro Focus Unified Functional Test One (UFT) is not a rebranding of the former QuickTest Professional (QTP) tool.
+Contrary to popular opinion, Micro Focus Unified Functional Test One (now OpenText UFT) is not a rebranding of the former QuickTest Professional (QTP) tool.
 As its name states, it is actually a unification of two tool sets: Service Test for API testing and QuickTest for GUI testing originated by Mercury Interactive.
 Service Test is a Service Oriented Architecture (SOA) API testing tool and QuickTest is a Graphical User Interface testing tool.
 The combination of these makes a formidable two-pronged testing tool with a high ease of use and low code footprint.

 While cost is often cited as the limiting factor in choosing a test automation tool, UFT delivers one of the widest and deepest tech stack coverage.
 It is commonly referred to as “Everything and the Kitchen Sink” of test automation tools.
 To begin, the cost accounts for two tools which makes having a second SOAP testing tool redundant.
 But there is far more than meets the eye.